mautic/user-documentation/docs/queue/message_queue.rst

 .. vale on

-A Campaign **marketing** Email can be triggered or sent as part of an Email broadcast (Segment Email), and when a Contact has a frequency rule defined or a default set in Configuration, the email is sent to a queue, where it will be handled later.
+You can trigger a Campaign **marketing** Email, or send it as part of an Email broadcast - a Segment Email.
+When exceeding a frequency rule - whether defined at the Contact level or as a default set in Configuration, all Emails go to the Queue for processing later.

 Priority and number of attempts
 *******************************